MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsService.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

-The capabilities found in Lync Server 2010 are typically expressed as services or as server roles.
+The capabilities found in Skype for Business Server are typically expressed as services or as server roles.
-For example, you can configure Lync Server to automatically save a transcript of every instant messaging session that takes place in your organization.
+For example, you can configure Skype for Business Server to automatically save a transcript of every instant messaging session that takes place in your organization.
 In order to do this, you must install the Archiving Server server role.
-Services and server roles can be configured at the same time you install Lync Server itself, or they can be configured after the software is up and running.

-The Get-CsService cmdlet enables you to return information about the server roles and services running in your organization.
-Called without any additional parameters, Get-CsService returns detailed information about all your services and server roles.
-Alternatively, you can limit the returned data to a specified pool by using the PoolFqdn parameter.
-In addition, you can use any number of switch parameters to limit the returned data to a specific type of service.
-A switch parameter is a parameter that does not require a parameter value.
-For example, this command returns information about all your Archiving Servers:

-Get-CsService -ArchivingServer

-Note that you can only use one such switch parameter per command.
-The following command, which tries to return information about both Archiving Servers and Monitoring Servers, will fail:

-Get-CsService -ArchivingServer -MonitoringServer

-If you need to return information for multiple server roles, you can use Get-CsService to return a complete collection of service data, and then pipe that data to the Where-Object cmdlet:

-Get-CsService | Where-Object {$_.Role -eq "ArchivingServer" -or $_.Role -eq "MonitoringServer"}

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Get-CsService cmdlet locally: RTCUniversalUserAdmins, RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object  {$_.Cmdlets -match "Get-CsService"}

-**Below Content Applies To:** Lync Server 2013

-The capabilities found in Lync Server are typically expressed as services or as server roles.
-For example, you can configure Lync Server to automatically save a transcript of every instant messaging session that takes place in your organization.
-In order to do this, you must install the Archiving Server server role.
-Services and server roles can be configured at the same time you install Lync Server itself, or they can be configured after the software is up and running.

-The Get-CsService cmdlet enables you to return information about the server roles and services running in your organization.
-Called without any additional parameters, Get-CsService returns detailed information about all your services and server roles.
-Alternatively, you can limit the returned data to a specified pool by using the PoolFqdn parameter.
-In addition, you can use any number of switch parameters to limit the returned data to a specific type of service.
-A switch parameter is a parameter that does not require a parameter value.
-For example, this command returns information about all your Archiving Servers:

-Get-CsService -ArchivingServer

-Note that you can only use one such switch parameter per command.
-The following command, which tries to return information about both Archiving Servers and Monitoring Servers, will fail:

-Get-CsService -ArchivingServer -MonitoringServer

-If you need to return information for multiple server roles, you can use Get-CsService to return a complete collection of service data, and then pipe that data to the Where-Object cmdlet:

-Get-CsService | Where-Object {$_.Role -eq "ArchivingServer" -or $_.Role -eq "MonitoringServer"}

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Get-CsService cmdlet locally: RTCUniversalUserAdmins, RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Get-CsService"}

-**Below Content Applies To:** Skype for Business Server 2015

-The capabilities found in Skype for Business Server 2015 are typically expressed as services or as server roles.
-For example, you can configure Skype for Business Server 2015 to automatically save a transcript of every instant messaging session that takes place in your organization.
-In order to do this, you must install the Archiving Server server role.
-Services and server roles can be configured at the same time you install Skype for Business Server 2015 itself, or they can be configured after the software is up and running.
+Services and server roles can be configured at the same time you install Skype for Business Server itself, or they can be configured after the software is up and running.

 The Get-CsService cmdlet enables you to return information about the server roles and services running in your organization.
 Called without any additional parameters, the Get-CsService cmdlet returns detailed information about all your services and server roles.